 The detonator had a dead battery.
 In order to set off the shot, employee brought up a loader.
 The loader battery was used to set the shot off.
 Employee was unable to be inside the shelter provided for blasting.

-Track this category?
-Subscribe to the explosives and breaking agents fatality RSS feed — every new MSHA fatality classified as explosives and breaking agents, delivered to your reader as soon as it's filed.
+Track this?
+Subscribe to the explosives and breaking agents fatality RSS feed to get every new MSHA fatality in your reader as soon as it's filed.

 - Fatalities recorded